suvorov21/DESY-testbeam/README.md

 ```bash
 ./SpatialResol.exe -i input_path/input_file.root -o output_path/output_file_iter0.root -t0 -b
 ```
+The detailed description of the input flags is provided in src/SpatialResol/README.md.

 ## Tool structure
 The scheme of the package for the particular case of the spatial resolution analysis and in case of using DBSCAN reconstruction.